genesisb17/1807Jul30Java/Ian_Johnson_Code/Notes/Week5/devops.md

 ### EBS

 Elastic Block Store provides persistent block-level storage volumes for EC2.
 It uses encryption for secure transfer between EC2 and EBS.
-EBSs are automatically replicated within their AZs, to protect from component failure and provide high availability and durability.
+EBS volumes are automatically replicated within their AZs, to protect from component failure and provide high availability and durability.
 They also offer consistent and low-latency performance, striping multiple volumes for higher I/O